zzstoatzz/hello-python/README.md

 > add `code` to your path so you can open files from the command line. in VSCode, open the command palette (ctrl + shift + p) and type `shell command` to find the option to install the `code` command in path.
 Then from anywhere in your terminal, you can type `code <filename>` to open it in VSCode.
 Open the current directory with `code .`

 ### virtual environments
-most things you want to do in python, someone has already written package for. you can install these packages with `pip` like `pip install some-package-name`. but its a good idea to only have packages around that you need for the thing you're currently working on - this is where virtual environments come in.
+most things you want to do in python, someone has already written a package for. you can install these packages with `pip` like `pip install some-package-name`. but its a good idea to only have packages around that you need for the thing you're currently working on - this is where virtual environments come in.

 so if you're starting something new, here's what you do:
 - create a directory for your project